 § Resource Study Skills

-· LIFECO: The LIFECO Program is designed for students who need continued life skills past the four years of high school.
-The LIFECO program offers opportunities to build personal life skills, such as shopping, budgeting, cooking, cleaning, and personal care.
+· BARRINGTON TRANSITION PROGRAM (BTP): The BARRINGTON TRANSITION PROGRAM (BTP) is designed for students who need continued life skills past the four years of high school.
+The BARRINGTON TRANSITION PROGRAM (BTP) offers opportunities to build personal life skills, such as shopping, budgeting, cooking, cleaning, and personal care.
 In addition, students have an opportunity to work at a job site in the neighboring communities.

 § There are not individual courses for this program.